Briantam0422/chatapp/README.md

 ## Database

-Database migration has not finished yet.
+Database migration has not complete yet.
 I will update it as soon as possible.

 tables